Complex Meniscus Tear Injuries

 - Before and after surgery during rehabilitation to control pre and post-surgery pain and swelling.

-- Anytime you feel your meniscus is making your knee feel tender, painful or you're having a flare-up of an old meniscus injury.
+- Anytime you feel your knee is painful or you're having a flare-up of an old injury.

 - Any other situation where you need to draw the pain and inflammation out of your knee.

-There are a lot of people that think their meniscus injury is gone after their swelling and inflammation are gone and their knee feels better.
+Quite a few people think their meniscus is healed after their swelling and inflammation are gone and their knee feels better.
 They also make the mistake of returning to regular activities too soon without proper time for healing.
-The truth is that healing takes time and after the swelling is gone your meniscus injury isn't even close to being fully healed.
-If your meniscus tear is in the red-white zone it heals at an incredibly slow rate, as there is very little blood supply to that area naturally.
+The truth is that healing takes time and after the swelling is gone, your meniscus injury isn't even close to being fully healed.
+Proper healing takes time - especially when it comes to cartilage, and quite often meniscal damage can persist without the presence of pain or swelling.

-After the inflammation in and around your knee has been reduced, providing extra blood flow and strengthening the tissue in and around your meniscus is recommended.
-Believe it or not, the best time for you to focus on avoiding re-injury and strengthening the weakened tissue in your knee is when the swelling's gone and your meniscus has started to heal.
-It's vital that you don't go back to activities too soon because you might bring on a major setback in your recovery...
+After the inflammation in and around your knee has been reduced, providing extra blood flow and strengthening the meniscus (and other soft tissue in the knee joint) is recommended.
+Believe it or not, the best time for you to focus on avoiding re-injury and strengthening the weakened tissue in your knee is when the swelling is gone and your meniscus has started to heal.
+It's vital that you don't go back to activities too soon because you can easily bring about a major setback in your recovery...

 - Have you recently re-injured your meniscus by returning to your normal daily activities too quickly?